I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/ns-dbgeng-_symbol_info_ex.md

 ## Members

 `Displacement`

 Line displacement: Offset between given address and the first instruction of the line.

 `Line`

 First line number that does not correspond to a compiler added glue line.

 `Offset`

 Address of the first line that does not correspond to compiler added glue line.

+`Reserved`

 `SizeOfStruct`

 Set to sizeof(SYMBOL_INFO_EX).

 `TypeOfInfo`

 Type of the symbol information stored.
 DEBUG_SYMINFO_BREAKPOINT_SOURCE_LINE is the only supported type.

 ## Remarks
 Glue lines are code lines added to the binary by the compiler/linker.
 Glue lines do not have corresponding lines in the original source code.
-They are added to bind together functionality inside of the PE generated binary, for example calling NET framework functions inside of a native binary.</p>
+They are added to bind together functionality inside of the PE generated binary, for example calling NET framework functions inside of a native binary.

 ## Requirements
 | &nbsp; | &nbsp; |